NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Web access code

-To file your return over the Internet using either the Internet file transfer or Web Forms services, you will need a web access code (WAC), unless you are filing through My Business Account or Represent a Client.
-The Canada Revenue Agency is no longer giving web access code letters, as a result, you can use the WAC that was issued for the 2012 tax year to file future information returns.
-If you have misplaced or do not have a WAC, you can obtain one at Filing Information Returns Electronically (T4/T5 and other types of returns) by selecting "Need a web access code?."
-If you cannot obtain your WAC online or would like to change it, you may call the e-Service Helpdesk at 1-877-322-7849.
+To file your return over the Internet using the Internet file transfer or Web Forms service, you will need a business number and its associated web access code (WAC), unless you are filing through My Business Account or Represent a Client.
+The CRA is no longer mailing WAC letters.
+As a result, you can use the WAC that was issued for the 2012 tax year to file information returns.
+If you have misplaced or do not have a WAC, you can obtain one at What is a Web access code? to access the web access code online service.
+If you cannot get your WAC online or would like to change it, call the e-Services Helpdesk at 1-877-322-7849.

 Filing on paper

-If you file 1 to 50 slips, we strongly encourage you to file over the Internet using Internet file transfer or Web Forms.
-We explain these options under Electronic filing methods.
+If you file 1 to 50 slips, the CRA strongly encourages you to file over the Internet using Internet file transfer or Web Forms, as explained these options under Electronic filing methods.
 However, you can still file up to 50 slips on paper.

 Whether you print, type, or fill out your slips and summaries by hand, you can order up to 50 at Forms and publications.